acid2023/LPA5_ttt/README.md

-docker image was build standard way - dockerfile is in repo since script uses keyboard for input use "%docker run -it ttt"
+docker image was build standard way - dockerfile is in repo
+\nsince script uses keyboard for input use "%docker run -it ttt"